Robin Trower – In Concert at Golders Green, London – 1975 – BBC Radio 1 In Concert –

-Robin Trower to start the week off.
-In a concert recorded at Golders Green Hippodrome in London in 1975 for the BBC Radio 1 In Concert series.
+Robin Trower in concert, recorded at Golders Green Hippodrome in London in 1975 for the BBC Radio 1 In Concert series.
 Robin Trower was a founding member of Procol Harum, a band which was the very model for what eventually became Prog, although they were considered to be Classical Rock at the time, because of a reference to Bach in A Whiter Shade of Pale.
 I remember seeing Trower with Procol Harum many times prior to his leaving the band in 1971, eventually forming a Power Trio and, to me, something completely out of left field.
 Well, maybe not completely out of left field, considering one of his last songs with Procol Harum, Song For A Dreamer off the Broken Barricades album offered a few clues as it was a tribute to Jimi Hendrix.

 The first time I saw Robin Trower in 1974, I wasn’t alone in thinking “ah, Robin Hendrix” – as many of my colleagues felt the same way.
 And it was probably hard to shake that comparison.
 But in the long-run, I don’t think it hurt his reputation one bit.
 Audiences stopped coming to see Robin Trower, hoping for either a mashup of Procol Harum or an homage to Jimi Hendrix.
 Instead, they got Robin Trower, an eloquent guitarist whose blues leanings carried his own imprint – and from that he emerged as a force in his own right and it carried over to a successful streak that has gone on for some 22 Studio albums, a slew of live albums and numerous collaborations, among them with Bryan Ferry and Jack Bruce.